 A Ground-breaking Opportunity: Empowering TUMI Graduates

-The Tabor Board approved the Associate of Arts degree in Urban Ministry.
+In partnership with TUMI, Tabor College is now offering an Associate of Arts in Urban Ministry degree.
 This will allow our Capstone graduates throughout the TUMI network to receive 24 hours of credit toward the degree of 64 (30 basic liberal arts courses and 10 electives), which can be taken at local campuses or through online developed courses.
 For those electing to enroll in the degree after graduation, they will be able to access the same financial aid as anyone else through grants and loans to underwrite the completion of their work.

-This degree will be a first for Tabor College, which has not offered an Associates degree before, but with this Tabor/TUMI degree will now begin to offer several in other subjects as well.
+This degree is a first for Tabor College, which has not offered an Associates degree before, but with this Tabor/TUMI degree will now begin to offer several in other subjects as well.
 The best thing about this AA degree is that it will require nothing from our ministry, other than what our satellites are doing currently; their students will simply have to matriculate through and complete our Capstone Curriculum.
 Students who do this will then have the option to enroll in the TUMI/Tabor Adult education program and work towards an Associate of Arts Degree in Urban Ministry that requires 64 total credit hours.
-This program will be entirely ran and operated by Tabor College, with no involvement or contribution needed from TUMI at all.
+This program is run and operated by Tabor College, with no involvement or contribution needed from TUMI.

 This program is designed to be flexible for students throughout our satellite network.
 Only 15 of this 30 hours need to be completed through the Tabor online courses.
 Many of the required courses will be able to be fulfilled at local juco or college campuses, while our primary goal is that most of them will also be offered by Tabor online.
 TUMI graduates who enroll in the AA program will be able to access traditional financial aid sources to complete the degree.
 While Tabor is finalizing their website that gives step by step instructions, we wanted to give you some basic information regarding this program.